 - Try using exercise bands or lifting hand weights.
 You can also use cans of food as weights.

-- Breathe out as you lift something, and breathe in as you lower it.
+- Breathe out as you lift the weight, and breathe in as you lower it.
 Don't hold your breath – holding your breath can cause changes in your blood pressure.

 Do balance activities 3 or more days a week.